inside.ewu.edu

 Pre-requisites: graduate standing or consent of the instructor.

-A description, analysis and critique of the American systems of administrative law, rule making and regulation, and their impact on public management.
-This course focuses on the ways various interpretations of the U.S. Constitution and of U.S. Supreme Court cases affect public administration theory and practice.
+A description, analysis, and critique of the American systems of administrative law, rule making and regulation, and their impact on public management.
+Focuses on the ways various interpretations of the U.S. Constitution and of U.S. Supreme Court cases affect public administration theory and practice.

 PADM 523.
 PUBLIC FINANCIAL MANAGEMENT.
 5 Credits.